lqc/thinkcspy/source/way_of_the_program.rst

 The ``>>>`` is called the **Python prompt**.
 The interpreter uses the prompt to indicate that it is ready for instructions.
 We typed ``2 + 2``, and the interpreter evaluated our expression, and replied ``4``, and on the next line it gave a new prompt, indicating that it is ready for more input.

 Alternatively, you can write a program in a file and use the interpreter to execute the contents of the file.
 Such a file is called a **script**.
+Scripts have the advantage that they can be saved to disk, printed, and so on.

 In this Rhodes Local Edition of the textbook, we use a program development environment called **PyScripter**.
 (It is available at http://code.google.com/p/pyscripter.)
 There are various other